-The University has a link with Hillbank Health Centre who will be presenting during Orientation.
+The University has a link with Hillbank Health Centre who will be presenting during International Welcome Week.
 Hillbank will advise you of how you can register with them and the services that they offer.
 Hillbank also provides 1 hour each day dedicated to only seeing Abertay students, therefore you are guaranteed to be seen very promptly if you are feeling unwell.
 The Health Centre is situated approximately 5-10 minutes walk from the University.
-For more information please log onto their website at the following address: www.hillbankhealthcentre.co.uk
+For more information please log onto their website at the below address.

+www.hillbankhealthcentre.co.uk